 - 5.1.e.
 The evaluations of a fellow's performance must be accessible for review by the fellow.
-(Core) - 5.2.
+(Core) - 5.1.f.
+Assessment should include quarterly written evaluations of fellows by clinical supervisors.
+(Detail) - 5.2.
 Fellow Evaluation: Final Evaluation